-Los Alamos National Laboratory is a United States Department of Energy national laboratory initially organized during World War II for the design of nuclear weapons as part of the Manhattan Project.
-It is a short distance northwest of Santa Fe, New Mexico, in the southwestern United States.
+Los Alamos National Laboratory (LANL) is a United States Department of Energy national laboratory initially organized during World War II for the design of nuclear weapons as part of the Manhattan Project.
+It is located a short distance northwest of Santa Fe, New Mexico in the southwestern United States.
 LANL conducts research in fields such as national security, space exploration, renewable energy, medicine, nanotechnology, and supercomputing.
 It is the largest institution of its kind in the world.
 LANL is managed and operated by Triad National Security, LLC, which is composed of Battelle Memorial Institute, the University of California, and the Texas A&M University System.

-Highest paying job titles at Los Alamos National Laboratory include Software Engineer, R&D Engineer, and R&D Systems Engineer
+Highest paying job titles at Los Alamos National Laboratory include Operations Manager, R&D Systems Engineer, and Nuclear Engineer